Sass Henno

-Sass Henno (born September 13, 1982 in Tartu, Estonia) is an Estonian writer.
+Sass Henno (born September 13, 1982) is an Estonian writer.

-He attended Miina Härma Secondary Grammar School in Tartu between 1989-2001.
-Between 2001-2003 he studied computer graphics and advertising in Tartu Art College, then film and video directing in the Tallinn University between 2003-2005.
+Henno was born in Tartu and attended Miina Härma Secondary Grammar School between 1989 and 2001.
+Between 2001 and 2003 he studied computer graphics and advertising in Tartu Art College, then film and video directing in the Tallinn University between 2003 and 2005.
 Since 2007 he has been attending a master’s level screenwriting course in Baltic Film and Media School.

 He won the first prize in Estonian Novel Competition 2005 with his work Mina olin siin.
 Esimene arest.
 A feature-length film based on the novel was released in 2008 (I Was Here).

 Henno worked in Estonian Television as an assistant and director.
 Since 2005 he has been a member of Estonian Writers' Union.
 Since 2010 he works as a CEO of Spring Advertising ad agency Royal Service event marketing agency.

 Henno also enjoys reading, sailing and shooting (IPSC).